-Lockdown is the perfect time to work on improving your tasting skills.
-If you are opening more than one bottle at a time, how can you preserve your wine’s freshness for as long as possible?
+When working on improving your tasting skills and opening more than one bottle at a time, how can you preserve your wine’s freshness for as long as possible?

 Practising wine tasting without a study group is always challenging.
 It’s also more expensive, as you cannot split the cost between you and then you’re left with wine you understandably wouldn’t want to waste.

-From the moment you open the bottle, the clock is ticking, and your wine is beginning to lose its aromas and flavour characteristics.
+The clock is ticking from the moment you open the bottle, and your wine is beginning to lose its aromas and flavour characteristics.